- What is the Recovery Loan Scheme (RLS)?

 Yes, at the discretion of the lender and subject to meeting the Scheme eligibility criteria.

-For early-stage businesses in their first two years of trading, the British Business Bank’s Start Up Loans programme (loans from £500 to £25,000 at interest of 6% per annum) may be more suitable.
+For early-stage businesses in their first three years of trading, the British Business Bank’s Start Up Loans programme (loans from £500 to £25,000 at interest of 6% per annum) may be more suitable.

 Visit startuploans.co.uk for more information.